hfinkel/lfort/docs/InternalsManual.rst

 bitfield, the value for a case statement, etc).
 For these, we have to be able to constant fold the constants, to do semantic checks (e.g., verify bitfield size is non-negative and that case statements aren't duplicated).
-We aim for Clang to be very pedantic about this, diagnosing cases when the code does not use an i-c-e where one is required, but accepting the code unless running with ``-pedantic-errors``.
+We aim for LFort to be very pedantic about this, diagnosing cases when the code does not use an i-c-e where one is required, but accepting the code unless running with ``-pedantic-errors``.